iCliniq Logo

 Hi doctor,

 I read online that abnormal pregnancies lead to a miscarriage.
 I need a second opinion on it.
 It is tough for me to sit and wait, especially when one place could hear a faint heartbeat by a non-vaginal ultrasound.
-I do not have any other symptoms except cramping and feeling more tug.
+I do not have any other symptoms except cramping and feeling more tired.
 My cramps were on and off.
-But now, they feel like ovulation cramps that are not as light and not so painful.
+But now, they feel like ovulation cramps that are not as light and not as painful.
 I am no longer experiencing pregnancy symptoms.
 I felt it for a while, but I do not feel it now.
 For a time, I was feeling extremely thirsty.
 But the only thing I am feeling now is the cramps, and it makes to burp a lot.

 Hello,